 Ian Massey is author of the monograph biography Patrick Procktor: Art and Life (Unicorn Press, 2010), and co-author with Anthony Hepworth of Keith Vaughan: The Mature Oils (Sansom & Company, 2012).
 Both publications were authorised by the artists’ Estates and have been widely acclaimed, garnering international media coverage.
 Ian was awarded a PhD in 2013: his doctoral thesis is on the themes of art, biography and sexuality, with specific reference to his research on Procktor and Vaughan.
+His 2018 monograph on the abstract painter John Blackburn is published by Sansom & Co.

 Public talks and lectures have been delivered at Abbot Hall Gallery, Kendal; Brighton Art Gallery; The Exchange, Penzance; Glynn Vivian Gallery, Swansea: Manchester City Library; The Olympia International Fine Art and Antiques Fair, London; The Royal Watercolour Society, London; The Open Eye Gallery, Edinburgh, and The Whitworth Art Gallery, Manchester.
 Ian has also delivered a number of talks for the St Ives September Festival.